-ambopy is a set of classes and scripts written in Python that provide a standard way to automatize and analyze many-body perturbation theory calculations made with the Yambo code.
+Yambopy is a set of classes and scripts written in Python that provide a standard way to automatize and analyze many-body perturbation theory calculations made with the Yambo code.
 It allows reading, manipulating, and using the different basic quantities that enter or result from the calculations.
-It is composed of three basic packages that can be used independently: qepy to handly input and output files for Quantum Espresso calculations, yambopy for the yambo workflows and schedulerpy to submit and manage jobs on different cluster environments.easily prototype the implementation of new theoretical approaches using a convenient high-level language such as Python.
+It is composed of three basic packages that can be used independently: qepy to handly input and output files for Quantum Espresso calculations, yambopy for the yambo workflows and schedulerpy to submit and manage jobs on different cluster environments.
+Besides of the management of calculations, Yambopy includes the possibility of reading data.
+The user can easily prototype the implementation of new theoretical approaches using a convenient high-level language such as Python.
 For example, Yambopy can read the dipoles, the electron-phonon matrix elements, and the electronic states to calculate the Raman spectra in the framework of perturbation theory.
-Moreover, t
+Moreover, to ensure the quality of the code and its usability by the community we rely on three principles: open-source, documentation, and testing, We keep a public git repository hosted on Github where the users can get the latest version of the code as well as contribute with patches and new features.
+We also created a series of tests that are executed at each modification of the code in the Github repository using the Travis-CI platform.
+This ensures the reliability of the code despite its continuous development.